shahzaibsaleem/sql-editor-react/README.md

 5 - @uiw/react-textarea-code-editor: used as a input box for queries for better query formatting.

 # Performance
-Performance of the app is measured through Lighthouse, below are the values measured.
+Performance of the app is measured through Lighthouse and Pagespeed, below are the values measured.

+**Lighthouse**

 1 - performance - 70

 2 - Accessibility - 82

 3 - Best Practices - 100

 4 - First paint - 0.3s

 5 - Time to interactive - 1.8s

 6 - Largest contentful paint - 1.8s

-Same results on pagespeed.web.dev
+**PageSpeed**

+1 - performance - 80

+2 - First paint - 0.3s

+3 - Time to interactive - 1.1s

+4 - Largest contentful paint - 1.1s

+5 - Speed Index - 1.5s

 # Installation